 PN type photodiode

 Features: The advantage is that the dark current is small, and in general, the response speed is low.

-Uses Illuminance meter, color sensor, phototransistor, linear image sensor, spectrophotometer, camera exposure meter.
+Uses an Illuminance meter, color sensor, phototransistor, linear image sensor, spectrophotometer, and camera exposure meter.

 PIN type photodiode

 Features: The disadvantage is that the dark current is large, and the junction capacity is low, so a fast response can be obtained.